Editor's Note: The following timeline was updated on March 8, 2016.

 Mars Reconnaissance Orbiter: U.S., launched Aug.
 12, 2005.
 The Mars orbiter began orbiting the planet on March 12, 2006.
 The spacecraft has provided data that include more than 25,000 images and 3,500 radar observations.
 The mission has returned more total data than produced by all previous Mars missions combined.

 Phoenix Mars Lander: U.S., launched Aug.
 4, 2007.
 The Mars lander touched down on May 25, 2008 and dug through Martian soil to confirm the presence of water ice beneath the surface.
 Phoenix's solar panels suffered severe damage from the harsh Martian winter, and communication with the $475 million lander was lost in November 2008.
 After repeated attempts to reestablish contact, NASA declared Phoenix broken and dead in May 2010.

 Phobos-Grunt: Russia, launched Nov.
 8, 2011 on a mission to the Mars moon Phobos.
-The robotic probe malfunctioned after launch and is currently stuck in Earth orbit.
 The $163 million Phobos-Grunt spacecraft's thrusters failed to fire in a maneuver that would have sent the spacecraft on to Mars.
-Engineers have about three days to figure out and fix the problem, according to Russian news reports.
+It became stuck in Earth orbit, and crashed into the Pacific Ocean on Jan.
+15, 2012.

 Mars Science Laboratory: U.S., lanched Nov.
 26, 2011.
 The $2.5 billion Curiosity rover landed at Gale crater on Aug.
 5, 2014.
 The rover is carrying 10 instruments that will enable it to dig, drill and analyze the composition of rock samples.
 Go here to read about Curiosity's biggest science discoveries so far.